 The MSMS also refers to or explains in more detail a comprehensive list of operational procedures, processes and manuals that have been developed by and maintained by the Harbour Master to manage marine safety within port limits.
 These include:

-In line with current policy, all the key components of the MSMS – whether manuals and operational procedures are reviewed in a 2-year cycles.
+In line with current policy, all the key components of the MSMS – whether manuals and operational procedures are reviewed in 2-year cycles.